Plantar Fasciitis

 What the hell is this thing?

 Okay, let’s break this down.
 Your plantar fascia is basically a thick band of tissue that runs along the bottom of your foot from your heel to your toes.
-Think of it like the string on a bow, it supports your arch and absorbs shock when you walk.
+Think of it like the string on a bow.
+It supports your arch and absorbs shock when you walk.

 The classic symptom?
 That brutal heel pain when you first get up in the morning or after sitting for a while.
 It’s like your foot forgot how to foot while you were resting, and it’s pissed off about having to work again.